Azure-Samples/apim-genai-gateway-toolkit/capabilities/prioritization/prioritization-token-calculating-embeddings-single.md

 ## Running the low priority test

 Once the accelerator is deployed, open a bash terminal in the root directory of the repo and run `LOAD_PATTERN=low-priority ENDPOINT_PATH=prioritization-token-calculating REQUEST_TYPE=embeddings ./scripts/run-end-to-end-prioritization.sh`.
-The command will run a prioritization end to end test against the token calculating endpoint, using embeddings requests.
+The command will run a prioritization end to end test against the token calculating endpoint using embeddings requests.

 This script runs a load test that sends low priority embeddings requests over the course of five minutes.